If you are starting in the real estate photography business, you’re probably wondering which lenses you should use.

 And also, as you might expect, the G master has the best build quality out of all these lenses; it is a robust beast.

-So because of the special lens coatings that G master has, it handles flaring much better than the other lenses in this group.
+So because of the unique lens coatings that G master has, it handles flaring much better than the other lenses in this group.

-Another popular lens among real estate photographers is the 16-35 f4 Zeiss lens.
+Another popular lens among real estate photographers is the 16-35mm f4 Zeiss lens.

 This was the lens that I used for many years before finally getting the G master.